Saturday, October 2, 2021

 2018 March 17, & 2016, 2015 My thoughts

-March 17, 2018 Today I went to the Florence Lauderdale Visitor Center where I saw this little Bird (Killdeer), and the little Killdeer's feathers flared out as I started walking past her I took my cell phone and took a couple of pictures I noticed 4 eggs were laying on the ground near her.
-She had made a nest in the grass near the sidewalk at the visitors center That was why there was an orange cone sitting there I hope she guards them well.
+March 17, 2018.
+Today, I went to the Florence Lauderdale Visitor Center, where I saw a little Bird (Killdeer).
+As I started walking past her, the little Killdeer's feathers flared out.
+I took my cell phone and took a couple of pictures.
+I noticed 4 eggs were lying on the ground near her.
+She had made a nest in the grass near the sidewalk at the visitor's center.
+That was why there was an orange cone sitting there.
+I hope she guards them well.

 Killdeer

-March 17, 2016 Today was a beautiful day the sunset was awesome.
+March 17, 2016: Today was a beautiful day, and the sunset was fantastic.
 I did a little work outside this afternoon.
-I sat looking out my window watching all the varieties of birds eat from the four feeders.
-My husband said to look and we saw a long-eared rabbit sitting in front of the tractor eating grass.
-I looked out the window on the other side of our RV and saw a groundhog come waddling down the field looking for his dinner of fresh clover.
-Well, I lay on the sofa watching Wheel of Fortune (we watch it every night)when it ended I went to work on my computer.
-Every evening I check to see what color the sunset is and tonight it was awesome.
+I sat looking out my window, watching all the varieties of birds eat from the four feeders.
+My husband said to look, and we saw a long-eared rabbit sitting in front of the tractor, eating grass.
+I looked out the window on the other side of our RV and saw a groundhog waddling down the field, looking for his dinner of fresh clover.
+Well, I lay on the sofa watching Wheel of Fortune (we watch it every night), and when it ended, I went to work on my computer.
+Every evening, I check to see what color the sunset is, and tonight it was awesome.
 I will post some pictures later.
-While taking pictures of the sunset I turned around looked behind me and saw a herd of deer (doe) I counted at least eight.
+While taking photos of the sunset, I turned around, looked behind me, and saw a herd of deer (doe).
+I counted at least eight.
 They just stood there while I snapped their picture.
 I was careful not to make any sudden moves.
 I have not seen any deer for some time.
-I think this warm weather has brought out all the animals and climate change has caused us to have such an awesome sunset.
+This warm weather has brought out all the animals, and climate change has caused us to have such an incredible sunset.

 Rabbit

-March 17, 2015, was such a beautiful day, the sun was shining, no rain, snow, or sleet.
-I enjoyed it very much, we did not go anywhere just worked a little in the yard.
-The older that I get the less I want to do any manual labor for it makes me hurt all over, I guess that is old Arthritis working in my bones.
+March 17, 2015, was such a beautiful day; the sun was shining, and there was no rain, snow, or sleet.
+I enjoyed it very much; we didn't go anywhere, just worked a little in the yard.
+The older that I get, the less I want to do any manual labor, for it makes me hurt all over; that is old Arthritis working in my bones.

 Monday, March 15, 2021